Mistsuu/Simple-Cookie-Server/README.md

 <b>2</b>.
 You send me request.
 <b>3</b>.
 I do your request.

-	<b>SET</b>: I do your thing, nothing sends back to you, then close connection.
+	SET: I do your thing, nothing sends back to you, then close connection.
-	<b>GET</b>: I help you get your value, sends you the value, then close connection.
+	GET: I help you get your value, sends you the value, then close connection.

 <b>4</b>.
 Any question?